lorossi/journal/README.md

 Remove entry for arbitrary date:

 `journal --remove 2020-02-15`

+Remove all entries from one month or from one year:

+`journal --remove 2020-01` `journal --remove 2020`

 ## Search entries by keyword
 The keywords will be matched against words in the title and the content of each entry.
 If an entry matches ANY of the keywords, it will be shown.